Can you be vulnerable at work?

 Perhaps this is why Godin suggests that if we’re not uncomfortable in our work as a leader, it’s almost certain we’re not reaching our full potential.
 Brown suggests that vulnerability starts with the willingness to be honest about what gets in the way of being our most authentic selves at work.
 What’s the fear that holds us back?
 Where and why do we want to be braver?

-Then she recommends figuring out what’s our armor?
+Then she recommends figuring out what’s our armour?
 Are we hiding our true selves behind perfectionism?
-Intellectualizing?
+Intellectualising?
 Cynicism?
 Numbing?
 Control?
-While this armor feels like it’s keeping us safe, it’s actually shielding us from the chance to feel truly worthy of connection.
+While this armour feels like it’s keeping us safe, it’s actually shielding us from the chance to feel truly worthy of connection.

 So what if you put it down for a moment?
 What if instead of feeling the need to protect yourself, you accepted that we are each imperfect, but wired for struggle, learning and growth, and absolutely worthy of being respected, valued and loved?
 And by the way, in case you were wondering, this all means that you are good enough, just as you are, right now.